Skip to Content

 Historical Significance

-Throughout history, hair color has carried significant meaning.
+Throughout history, hair color has carried meaning that’s as bold as the shades themselves.

 Social Perception